Get Involved in the NCDD Community

 Our web technology helps connect members of NCDD and the greater dialogue and deliberation community, but nothing beats face-to-face interaction.

-NCDD has held four biennial national conferences focused on strengthening and uniting the D&D community – in Alexandria, Virginia in 2002; Denver, Colorado in 2004; San Francisco, California in 2006; and Austin, Texas in 2008 – attended by over 1,400 people from two dozen countries.
+NCDD has held five well-regarded biennial national conferences focused on strengthening and uniting the D&D community – in Alexandria, Virginia in 2002; Denver, Colorado in 2004; San Francisco, California in 2006; Austin, Texas in 2008; and Seattle, Washington in 2012 – attended by over 2,000 people from two dozen countries.
 In fall 2010, we held 5 member-led regional events in Boston, Austin, Denver, Portland and the San Francisco Bay Area, attended by over 700 people.

 Email NCDD’s director Sandy Heierbacher at email@example.com and let her know if you are interested in helping to plan future national or regional NCDD events.
 Click here to learn more about NCDD’s events (or click on “events” at the top of any page).